natir/variantplaner/docs/usages.md

 To show the capabilities of the variant planner we will use a small example.

+The purpose of this short tutorial is to present:

+- how to convert vcf into a more suitable format
+- how data can be restructured for querying
+- how to integrate variant annotation databases
+- how these different files can be used to obtain interesting biological information

+This tutorial suggests an organization of files, but you're under no obligation to follow it `variantplaner` is quite flexible in its organization.

 ## Setup

 This tutorial assume you are on unix like system, you have python setup and you [install variantplaner](https://github.com/natir/variantplaner#installation)